Solo Leveling: Sung Family

 Sung Il-hwan is a Korean S-Rank Hunter, Kyung-hye's husband, and Jin-woo and Jin-ah's father.
 Ten years before the events of the main storyline, he suddenly disappeared inside a dungeon and was presumed dead.
 He later returns to the human world to aid his son in the coming war against the Monarchs and is eventually revealed to be a Rulers' vessel, one of the seven humans chosen by the Rulers to serve as their hosts.
 Although Il-Hwan ultimately succeeds in his mission, he ends up exerting far more power than his body can handle and consequently dies in his son's arms.
 He is revived by Jin-woo when he uses the cup of reincarnation to create a new timeline.
 With his Ruler's authority, he is able to retain his previous memories from the previous timeline.
 However, he requests the Rulers erase his memories so he will not be a burden to Jin-woo and lives as a simple husband and father for his family.
+Il-Hwan also recognized as one of the strongest hunter in the world.